AhmedRMunir/PartnerUp/README.md

 1) Clone the repo
 2) Open a terminal in the project directory
+3) Install NPM, if you don't have it
-3) Install dependencies
+4) Install dependencies
    - > `npm install`
 <!-- 4) Build the app
    - > `./gradlew` -->
-4) Run the following command:
+5) Run the following command:
    - > `npm start`

 ## Testing

 1) Clone the repo
 2) Open a terminal in the project directory
+3) Install NPM, if you don't have it
-3) Install dependencies
+4) Install dependencies
    - > `npm install`
 <!-- 4) Build the app
    - > `./gradlew` -->
-4) Run the following command:
+5) Run the following command:
    - > `npm test`

 ## Requirements and Policies Document